simple-machines/anaml/examples/terraform/aws-deployment/README.md

 # AWS example Terraform deployment

 > [!CAUTION]
-> The basic example here does not configure TLS support for example brevity and should be used for testing purposes only.
+> The basic example here does not configure TLS support for brevity and should be used for testing purposes only.
 > For further information please see [TLS Notes](#tls-notes)

 This Terraform example shows a minimal Anaml deployment in AWS.
 It will deploy Anaml to an EKS cluster and make the application available through a public [ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) using the EKS [aws-load-balancer-conrtoller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/).